Did Netflix Pick Up Zoo Season 4?

 The Initial Run

-Season two of “Zoo” ran from June 28 to September 6, 2016 and also consisted of 13 episodes.
-The final two episodes were shown back-to-back in a special two-hour slot.
-The third and currently final season, again with 13 episodes, was broadcast from June 29 to September 21, 2017 on CBS.
+Season two of “Zoo” ran from June 28 to September 6, 2016, with 13 new episodes, and the final two episodes were shown back-to-back in a special two-hour slot.
+The third and final season, again with 13 episodes, was broadcast from June 29 to September 21, 2017 on CBS.
 As noted, the show was then canceled by CBS about a month after the final cliffhanger episode aired.

 Netflix and Amazon Battle

-Back in 2014, Amazon and Netflix fought for the rights to the series.
-After a fierce battle, Netflix won and became CBS’s exclusive video-on-demand partner for “Zoo”.
+When Zoo first premiered, Amazon and Netflix fought for the rights to the series.
+After a fierce struggle, Netflix won and became CBS’s exclusive video-on-demand partner for “Zoo”.
 The deal was that Netflix would get access to each season only after all 13 episodes were aired on CBS.
 Netflix also got the rights to stream the series in more than 50 countries around the world, and as of February 2019 “Zoo” is still available for streaming on Netflix.
 (Looking for something else to watch on Netflix?
 Check out this review of great shows on Netflix right now, or this list of binge-worthy programs.)

-“Zoo” started out fairly strong (there was a reason Netflix and Amazon got into a dustup over the show), averaging 6.4 million viewers per episode and a 1.06 rating in the key 18-49 demo.
-The first episode had around 8.1 million viewers, with the season finale having only 4.8 million viewers.
+“Zoo” started out fairly strong (there was a reason Netflix and Amazon got into a dustup over the show), averaging 6.4 million viewers per episode and a 1.06 rating in the key 18-49 demographic during the first season.
+The first episode had around 8.1 million viewers, although that dropped to 4.8 million viewers by the season finale.

-Like most other series, “Zoo” saw a ratings slump in its second season, which opened with 5.1 million viewers and ended with 4.2 million viewers.
-The season average dropped from 6.40 to 4.40 million viewers and an average rating of 0.74.
+Those ratings slumped further in the second season, which opened with 5.1 million viewers and ended with 4.2 million viewers.
+The season average dropped from 6.40 to 4.40 million viewers and an average rating of 0.74 in the key demographic.

 Will There Be a Season 4?